preky777/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

      The ext_mod_page() function handles different aspects of the business card processing, depending on the option selected by the user.
 It offers features to upload, extract, modify, and delete business card data interactively.

-           The function displays a title and a radio button group with three options: "Upload, Extract And Save To Database," "Update And Save To Database," and "Delete From The Database."
+           The function displays a title and a radio button group with three options: "Upload, Extract And Save Card To Database," "Update And Save Card To Database," and "Delete Card From The Database."
 Based on the selected option, different sections are shown.

             Section 1: Upload & Extract